ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/file_upload/README.md

 }
 ```

-### Editor side configuration
+### Editor Side Configuration

 Alternatively to changing server API you can change the editors API, so overwrite the way editor build requests and handle responses.
 You can do it using {@link CKEDITOR.editor#fileUploadRequest} and {@link CKEDITOR.editor#fileUploadResponse} events.

 #### Request

 Using {@link CKEDITOR.editor#fileUploadRequest} event you can change how editor request works.
-If the event is not {@link CKEDITOR.eventInfo@stop stopped} or {@link CKEDITOR.eventInfo@cancel canceled}, the default request will be sent.
+If the event is not {@link CKEDITOR.eventInfo#stop stopped} or {@link CKEDITOR.eventInfo#cancel canceled}, the default request will be sent.

 If you want to change this behavior you can add a custom listener with the default priority and {@link CKEDITOR.eventInfo#stop stop} the event which will prevent the default behavior.
 For example to send the data directly (without a form):